Asbestos Exposure in Marine Corps Veterans

 Filing for mesothelioma VA benefits can be confusing without help.
 Our Patient Advocates and veterans support team can help make the process easier.
 Get started now.

 Legal Help for Marine Corps Veterans with Mesothelioma

-Marine Corps veterans should seek out legal help from a mesothelioma attorney when looking to file VA claims.
-A mesothelioma lawyer can help veterans identify when, where, and how they were exposed to asbestos, and help pass this information on to VSOs.
+Marine Corps veterans can also seek out legal help when looking to file VA claims.
+A mesothelioma lawyer can be a big help to U.S. Marine Corps veterans with mesothelioma.

 Lawyers have many resources to help a veteran’s case, including: